茶 (Chá) by land. Tea by sea.

 Interested in growing tea?

 Your location is everything.
-Tea can grow in a wide range of environments but does need certain conditions.
-Success can depend on your plant variety or cultivar, how it was initially propagated, soil pH, water hardness, and how it is transplanted.
+Tea can grow in a wide range of environments, but it does need certain conditions.
+Success can depend on the plant variety or cultivar, its initial propagation method, soil pH, water hardness, and the transplanting process.

-A good starting point is this book written by a tea supplier and grower in North Carolina, USA, Christine Parks: Grow Your Own Tea: The Complete Guide to Cultivating, Harvesting and Preparing, 2020, 2nd Edition
+A good starting point form home gardeners is this book written by a tea supplier and grower in North Carolina, USA, Christine Parks: Grow Your Own Tea: The Complete Guide to Cultivating, Harvesting and Preparing, 2020, 2nd Edition

 RHS, Royal Horticultural Society: Grow Your Own Tea